iron2244/Backdoor-using-python/README.md

 ⚠️ Legal Disclaimer: This code must **only** be used in environments where you have explicit permission.
 Unauthorized access or control over devices is **illegal and unethical**.

 ## 📂 Project Structure

-reverse_shell/
+This project consists of two parts:
-├── server.py      # Server-side script for Listener/Controller running on Attacker machine.
+•	Server.py           # Server-side script for Listener/Controller running on Attacker machine.
-└── client.py      # Client-side script for reverse Shell client to run on Victim machine.
+•	Client.py           #Client-side script for reverse Shell client to run on Victim machine.

 ##  `server.py` (Master Controller)